Suunto is a manufacturer

 Sport watches are premium devices that get more advanced each year – so it’s no wonder they’re among Suunto’s best selling products.
 However, given the many delicate functionalities and features, it’s critical to ensure that there are no defects and that everything works flawlessly.

 Tapio’s team needs to be able to get this kind of information on-demand.
 They need dedicated tools to monitor manufacturing online to see what’s working, where the failed items are, and what the operators are doing.
 And they need to determine all of this in real-time quickly.

 Looking for new tools and solutions to take Suunto’s manufacturing to the next level, by chance, Tapio discovered WATS – thanks to a recommendation from a local Finnish partner.

 After a quick and easy implementation, they launched the first pilot test – using their company’s Ambit sports watch range as their main test subjects – they began entering data into WATS.

-After implementing WATS, Suunto is now happy to have full visibility of its manufacturing and testing processes.
+After implementing WATS, Suunto is now happy to see its manufacturing and testing processes fully.
 Compared to other tools on the market, the team particularly like the ease of maintenance and how little it requires to run.
 They are also happy with its scalability.

 As database experts, they need an accurate tool that records data and gives them immediate oversight and statistics access.
 And as a small team, it’s important to stay efficient at all times.

-They are now using WATS across of their Finland-based facilities, both their own and other suppliers’ – such their electronic manufacturers – to test mechanical features in the final product.
+They are now using WATS across their Finland-based facilities, both their own and other suppliers’ – such as their electronic manufacturers – to test mechanical features in the final product.